pcjc-01

 PROJECT HIGHLIGHTS

-• Architectural lighting design services were provided to incorporate LED lighting solutions throughout the interior spaces that reduced the lighting power density to be 53% better than code minimum.
+• Architectural lighting design services were provided to incorporate LED lighting solutions throughout the interior spaces, reducing the lighting power density to 53% better than the code minimum.

-• New lighting control systems were incorporated into the design that provide individual control throughout the center.
+• New lighting control systems were incorporated into the design to provide individual control throughout the center.

-• The building is heated by means of gas-fired sequential boilers that heat water, which is distributed to terminal heating devices by means of a steel and/or copper piping system and centrifugal circulation pumps.
+• The building is heated by gas-fired sequential boilers that heat water, which is distributed to terminal heating devices through a steel and/or copper piping system and centrifugal circulation pumps.

-• Acoustical design included solutions for acceptable sound quality and sound isolation in designated spaces.
+• The acoustical design included solutions for acceptable sound quality and sound isolation in designated spaces.

 • Audiovisual systems include sound reinforcement, video evidence display for the courtrooms, speech amplification and recording, video presentation for training rooms and conference rooms, and digital signage and room scheduling systems.